MrPolymath/mrpolymath.github.io/_posts/2017-07-26-my-first-business-1.markdown

 ### ***Constitution*** ###

-We finished final exams on late June, had the idea with Héctor during early July and a bit later spoke about it and made an agreement with the third partner. ***We finally made it all official on the 25th September 2014***, less than a week before August came and it was too late to do the paperwork.
+We finished final exams on late June, had the idea with Héctor during early July and a bit later spoke about it and made an agreement with the third partner. ***We finally made it all official on the 25th July 2014***, less than a week before August came and it was too late to do the paperwork.

 Funny story though, when we finally had a name in mind, they wouldn't accept it as the name of the company, so the company was registered with the second name in our list, ***Cubiprint.***